Deriving DERs VAR-Capability Curve at TSO-DSO Interface to Provide Grid Services: Test Case Study

 \subsection{Aggregated Net Capability Curves}

 Let's consider two cases with different loading conditions to compare the aggregated net capability curves i.e. high loading case 1 with peak load and low loading case 2 with half of the peak load.
-The nominal ($v_{tm}=1$) capability curve for case 1 is shown in \figurename \ref{fig:cap_highload} as function of DER curtailment with black solid lines.
-The blue shaded region is P-Q flexibility or capability domain and the dashed back line is base var demand (2000 kvar) with no var dispatch by DERs.
+The capability curve for case 1 is shown in \figurename \ref{fig:cap_highload} as function of DER headroom with black solid lines.
+The shaded region enveloped by the black solid lines is the P-Q flexibility or capability domain; and, the dashed black line is base var demand, $q^{base}_{net}$ = 2.12 Mvar .
 The region above and below base var demand line can be seen as inductive and capacitive var support region respectively.
-Essentially, any point in the flexibility domain area can be achieved by appropriately curtailing the real power and dispatching the reactive power of DER units.
-The RPFR ($[a, b]$) values with worst case bounds for both case 1 and case 2 are compared in Table \ref{tab:RPFR} for different DER curtailment levels.
-It can be seen that the nominal capacitive support region (magnitude of $a$) increases with increasing curtailment for both case 1 and 2 as increasing real power curtailment frees the inverter capacity as well as it reduces the voltages due to increase in net load.
+Essentially, any point in the flexibility domain can be achieved by appropriate headroom.
+The RPFR ($[a, b]$) values for both case 1 and case 2 are computed using (\ref{eq:RPFR}) and are compared in Table \ref{tab:RPFR} for different DER real power headroom levels (e.g., for Case 1, 10\%: a = 0.34 - 2.12 = -1.78 and b = 4.01-2.12 = 1.89).
+It can be seen that the capacitive support region (magnitude of $a$) increases with increasing the headroom for both case 1 and 2 as increasing real power headroom frees the inverter capacity as well as it reduces the voltages due to increase in net load.
 This provides more scope for DERs to supply var leading to higher magnitude of $a$.
-However, the inductive var support region (magnitude of $b$) first increases with curtailment but starts decreasing towards the end for case 1 while for case 2, it continuously increases.
-This is because both the increasing curtailment and inductive var support cause low voltages and after a certain curtailment level, the voltage of at least one node reaches to its minimum limit.
-Whereas, in case 2, the voltages do not reach to the minimum limit due to low load condition as shown in \figurename \ref{fig:voltage_cap}.
+However, the inductive var support region (magnitude of $b$) first increases with the headroom but starts decreasing towards the end for case 1 while for case 2, it continuously increases.
+This is because both the increasing the headroom and inductive var support cause low voltages and after a certain headroom level, the voltage of at least one node reaches to its minimum limit.
+Whereas, in case 2, the voltages do not reach to the minimum limit due to low load condition for almost all the headroom percentages as shown in \figurename \ref{fig:voltage_cap}.

-Note that the worst case values of $a$ and $b$ correspond to $v_{tm}=1.1$ and 0.9 respectively.
-It can be seen that the worst case bounds shrink the nominal RPFR in all cases, however, shrink in magnitude of $b$ is very high compare to that of $a$.
-The reason is increasing curtailment causes voltage reduction and to avoid under voltage violations at $v_{tm}=0.9$, the inverters var absorption capability is reduced or in fact made negative i.e. inverters start supplying var.
-For the same reason, at 80\% curtailment in case 1, the worst case becomes infeasible which means that under voltage violations can not be avoided for $v_{tm}=0.9$ even with maximum var dispatch by all inverters.
-It can be inferred as that no var capability can be provided by DSO without violating voltages if $v_{tm}$ is expected to be as low as 0.9.